 Not surprisingly, many people with BPD also struggle with a chronic sense of emptiness and alienation.
 The most high-risk aspect of BPD is poor impulse control.
 Impulsive, destructive behavior in BPD most often takes the form of suicide attempts, non-suicidal self-injurious behavior (such as cutting), substance abuse, and high-risk behaviors (such as reckless driving).

 Who am I?

-However, my first clinical and research experiences with individuals with BPD was at New York Hospital in Westchester, a Division.
+However, my first clinical and research experiences with individuals with BPD were at New York Hospital in the Westchester Division.
 The Westchester Division holds an important place in the history of BPD research.
-At the Westchester division, specialized treatment and research into BPD has been conducted since the 1970s.
+At the Westchester Division, specialized treatment and research into BPD have been conducted since the 1970s.
 During my training there, I was exposed to various treatment approaches and theories that attempt to explain the difficulties associated with BPD.

-In sum, the overall aim of the blog is: 1).
-To dispel myths and educate readers about BPD, 2). to inform readers about latest scientific advances in the understanding and treatment of BPD, 3). to integrate the study of mind and brain when understanding the behaviors associated with BPD and its treatment.
-To achieve these aim, I will periodically invite others to contribute.
-Also, I will strive to be objective and open to multiple interpretations of data rooted I diverse theoretical perspectives, even when I have a personal opinion on an issue.
+In sum, the overall aim of the blog is: 1) To dispel myths and educate readers about BPD, 2) to inform readers about latest scientific advances in the understanding and treatment of BPD, and 3) to integrate the study of mind and brain when understanding the behaviors associated with BPD and its treatment.
+To achieve these aims, I will periodically invite others to contribute.
+Also, I will strive to be objective and open to multiple interpretations of data rooted in diverse theoretical perspectives, even when I have a personal opinion on an issue.

 For the next post, I will summarize and editorialize on some of the data that supports and questions BPD as a valid diagnostic entity.